 - The Ways are a Portal Network linking all of the major ancient cities.
 They consist of a half-world full of an artificially grown maze of bridges; travelling on these allows you to compress a journey of weeks into days.
 Since the Breaking, these have become corrupted and unstable; used by Trollocks and haunted by the Black Wind.

 - Unlike Travelling, Skimming works in this way.
 The gateways lead to the Void Between the Worlds which you travel through on a magically created platform.
-After an arbitrary period of time – measured in minutes or sometimes hours – the platform stops and another gateway forms, leading to your destination.
+After an arbitrary period of time measured in minutes or sometimes hours, usually relative to the distance in the real world from your starting location to your ending location the platform stops and another gateway forms, leading to your destination.

-- In an unintentional example in The Great Hunt Rand, Loial and Hurin get separated from the rest of their group, Rand's saidin accidentally activating a nearby pillar stone and sending them to a mostly empty alternate reality.
-Thanks to Hurin's supernatural ability to smell violence they are able to continue following their quarry's path in the 'real' world; they eventually manage to find and control another pillar stone, returning to their reality several days ahead of their quarry and the rest of their group.
+- An example in The Great Hunt Rand, Loial and Hurin get separated from the rest of their group when Lanfear (as Selene) activates a Portal Stone upon which the three are sleeping and sending them to a mostly empty alternate reality.
+Thanks to Hurin's supernatural ability to smell violence they are able to continue following their quarry's path in the 'real' world; they eventually manage to find and control another Portal Stone, returning to their reality several days ahead of their quarry and the rest of their group.

 - The first of Death's precincts in Garth Nix's Old Kingdom trilogy is different to the others in that its outer edge touches Life, so lateral movement has meaning.
 Dead willing and able to resist the river can walk along the edge of the boundary to change where in Life they will emerge, sometimes voluntarily re-entering Death for this purpose.
 Necromancers are unable to make use of this as only their spirit enters Death and their return location is tied to their physical body.